zaiisao/Documentation/en/Agora Platform/aa_guide.md

 ![](https://web-cdn.agora.io/docs-files/1571120894658)

-## Live Data
+## Realtime

-**Live Data** helps you understand the real-time status of your project.
-See Live Data for details.
+**Realtime** helps you understand the real-time status of your project.
+See Realtime for details.

 - View the real-time scale, quality, and any abnormalities of your project.
 - Focus on the current quality issues in various dimensions, including region, SDK version, network type, and more.

-> Before using Data Insight, contact sales-us@agora.io to enable this function.
+> Before using Realtime, contact sales-us@agora.io to enable this function.

 ![](https://web-cdn.agora.io/docs-files/1571122479296)